itzjanani/L7-Informatics-Assignment/README.md

 - Add group expenses by creating a group and adding members, then log shared expenses to see automatic splitting.
 - View all expenses and budgets in structured tables on the dashboard.

-## Future Enhancements

-- Add password encryption and secure session management.
-- Introduce email notifications for low budget alerts.
-- Add chart visualizations (e.g., pie and bar charts) for spending insights.
-- Allow exporting data to CSV or PDF reports.
-- Improve mobile responsiveness and styling.

 ## Contributing

-This repository is maintained by Janani as part of the L7 Informatics Internship.
-While direct contributions are not open, suggestions and feedback are welcome via GitHub Issues.
+This repository is maintained by Janani as part of the L7 Informatics Internship assignment.